 Slope Failure - Rockaway Street / Morris Canal Greenway Trail Project

 At the last meeting of 2017, the board voted to approve a resolution for 40% spending on the $2.2 million Rockaway Street slope failure which, with a 30-year, projected 0% finance model could cost the average household $9.54 per year.
 Please know that our hope is that we get 100% funding and that it costs the tax payers even less.
-However, now that the resolution has passed, the town is finally free to actually start seeking grants and other funding sources not pursuable until that resolution was passed.
-To be clear, the resolution is NOT an approval to spend actual dollars, it is the resolve to finally move forward on an issue that had not seen substantial progress in several years and needed to be addressed whether you agree with the outcome or not.
-Continuing to kick the can down the road was not an option for the board.
+However, now that the resolution has passed, the town is finally free to actively seek out grant opportunities and other funding sources.
+To be clear, the resolution is NOT an approval to spend actual dollars; it is the resolve to finally move forward on an issue that had not seen substantial progress in several years and needed to be addressed.
 The actual cost to tax payers remains to be seen and we promise to keep you updated.

 1ST PUBLIC MEETING: September 18th, 2017 ~ 7pm at Town Hall